manasch/pes/7th_Sem/ST/notes/unit_1.md

 # Introduction to Software Quality and Testing

+> *Software Testing is not defined by the words we put, but the actions we take*

 **Software**: Collection of computer programs that perform a task.

 	- System Software: Device drivers, Utilities